TymeFly/eel/README.md

     $( replace( ${root-}, "\\", "/") )

-The Result object will have a type of `TEXT` and a value based on the _root_ value from the Symbols Table, but with forwards slashes instead of Windows style backslashes.
+The Result object will have a type of `TEXT` and a value based on the optional _root_ value from the Symbols Table, but with forwards slashes instead of Windows style backslashes.

 To force the path to the format used by the underlying operating system then use: